Tetrakern/fictioneer/DEVELOPMENT.md

 });
 ```

-## Hooked Actions
+## Hooked Actions & Filters

-Fictioneer customizes WordPress by using as many standard action hooks as possible, keeping the theme compatible with plugins adhering to the same principles.
+Fictioneer customizes WordPress by using as many standard action and filter hooks as possible, keeping the theme compatible with plugins adhering to the same principles.
 However, the theme was not initially built for a public release and despite great efforts to refactor the code, some conflicts are unavoidable.
-Please make sure to also look at the theme’s [custom actions](ACTIONS.md).
-Following is a list of (unlikely) all theme actions hooked to WordPress in a not particularly easy to read at fashion.
+Please make sure to also look at the theme’s custom [actions](ACTIONS.md) and [filters](FILTERS.md).
+Following is a list of (not) all theme actions and filters hooked to WordPress in a not particularly easy to read at fashion.

 | WORDPRESS HOOK | FICTIONEER ACTIONS
 | ---: | :--- |